 • Nov.
 20 vs. Iowa State (Senior Knight)

-TV and streaming designations and kickoff times will be revealed at a later date.
+TV and streaming designations and kickoff times will be added as announced.

 2026 Schedule & Game Day Themes